 Questions about the North Carolina electronics recycling program and requirements may be addressed to Shawn McKee at firstname.lastname@example.org or 919-707-8284 or you may also contact Ellen Lorscheider at email@example.com or 919-707-8245.

-Additonal information on other topics such as the State Electronics Recycling Service Contract 926C, materials to assist local governments' recycling efforts, and the Recycling Markets Directory can be found through the Division of Environmental Assistance and Customer Service Recycling Information for Local Government Recycling Programs.
+Additonal information on other topics such as the State Electronics Recycling Service Contract 926C, best management practices for electronics management, materials to assist local governments' recycling efforts, and the Recycling Markets Directory can be found through the Division of Environmental Assistance and Customer Service Recycling Information for Local Government Recycling Programs.